Marge Simpson: Personality

 Marge is generally a stereotypical sitcom mother, and she also plays the "long-suffering wife" who puts up with the antics of her children and her oafish husband.
-While she usually takes her family's problems with good humor, in "Homer Alone" (season three, 1992), her workload and resultant stress caused her to have a mental breakdown.
+While she usually takes her family's problems with good humor, in "Homer Alone" (season three, 1992), her workload and resultant stress caused her to have a nervous breakdown.
 After spending time at "Rancho Relaxo", during which her family barely coped with her absence, she returned refreshed and everyone promised to help out more often.

 Marge often provides a grounding opinion for Homer and their marriage has often been shaky.
 Marge admits that she "put[s] up with a lot in [their] marriage," and has left Homer or thrown him out of the house on several occasions.
 One of the first such episodes to depict this is "Secrets of a Successful Marriage" (season five, 1994), where Homer starts teaching an education class on how to build a successful marriage.
 He is at first unsuccessful, but gains the interest of the class when he starts giving away family secrets, many of which concern Marge.
 Upon finding this out, Marge is incensed and throws him out of the house.
 The next day, Homer is dirty and disheveled, and begs Marge to take him back, saying the one thing he can offer her that nobody else can is "complete and utter dependence."
 At first, Marge does not see that as a benefit, but eventually admits that he "really [does] make a gal feel needed."
 Episodes that depict marital problems have become more frequent in recent seasons of the show.

-Through it all, Marge has remained faithful to Homer, despite temptations to the contrary such as the one in "Life on the Fast Lane" (season one, 1990), where she resists the charming Frenchman Jacques and instead chooses to remain with Homer.
+Through it all, Marge has remained faithful to Homer, despite temptations to the contrary such as the one in "Life on the Fast Lane" (season one, 1990), where she resists Frenchman Jacques and instead chooses to remain with Homer.

 Marge is more caring, understanding, and nurturing toward Bart than Homer, but she refers to him as "a handful" and is often embarrassed by his antics.
 In "Marge Be Not Proud" (season seven, 1995), she felt she was mothering Bart too much and started acting more distant towards him after he was caught shoplifting.
-In the beginning of the episode, Bart protested her "over-mothering", but as she started acting more distant towards him, he felt guilty about it and made up with her.
+In the beginning of the episode, Bart protested her "over-mothering", but as she started becoming distant, he felt bad about it and made up with her.
 Marge has expressed understanding for her "special little guy" and has defended him on many occasions.
 She once said "I know Bart can be a handful, but I also know what he's like inside.
 He's got a spark.
 It's not a bad thing ...
 Of course, it makes him do bad things."

 Marge has a good relationship with Lisa and the two are shown to get along quite well.
 Marge over-mothers Maggie, which causes her to become too clingy and dependent on Marge.